maniacbug/TheCameraMachine/README.md

 ## Events List

 The primary configuration for the controller is to modify the list of events which control what happens when.
-To do so, edit events.pde, and modify the 'events\_table' array.
+To do so, edit events.cpp, and modify the 'events\_table' array.

 Here is an example.
 It says that at Midnight (00:00:00) on Nov 19, 2011, the